cougargrades/collegescheduler/README.md

 ### Usage

-_Note: Some environments will require [troubleshooting with puppeteer](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md)._
+_Note: Some environments will require [troubleshooting with puppeteer](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).
+This project was designed with `google-chrome-unstable=77.0.3833.0-1` in mind.
+Future releases may require updating the npm module `puppeteer-core`._

 #### Command-line tool
 - With npm: